 Enjoy this short flight departing Loisaba, Laikipia and arriving in Masai Mara, Kenya today.
 The flight duration is approximately 45 minutes.

 Head out in the afternoon on a game drive with others at the lodge.
-Drives typically head out around 4pm when the game is becoming more active and emerging out from shade as the hot sun decends.
+Drives typically head out around 4 p.m. when the game is becoming more active and emerging out from shade as the hot sun descends.
 See if you can spot a herd of elephants as they approach watering holes and rivers to cool down with a drink and mud bath.

-Today as you set on the early morning game drive with your expert guide from your lodge.
+Today you will set out on the early morning game drive with your expert guide from your lodge.
 The Masai Mara Park will offer you a diverse range of animals.
 The park is home to the Big Five (Lion, Rhino, Elephant, Buffalo and Leopard) and numerous other antelopes including Thomson's and Grant's Gazelles, Impalas, Topics, Hartebeest, Zebra and Masai Giraffe.
-It's also home to over 450 species of birdlife among these are vultures, marabou storks, secretary birds, hornbills, crowned cranes, ostriches, long-crested eagles and African pygmy-falcons.
+It's also home to over 450 species of birdlife; among them are vultures, marabou storks, secretary birds, hornbills, crowned cranes, ostriches, long-crested eagles and African pygmy-falcons.